Fees and Deposit Limits7.4/10

 We find this to be a bit intriguing.
 With a low $50 minimum deposit, this makes Swell Investing one of the best choices for small or newbie investors.
 But with the larger management fee of 0.75%, this is not a sterling choice for bigger investors.
 In fact, bigger investors might consider the socially-responsible portfolio offerings of Wealthsimple.

 Swell does put this fee into perspective, however.
 On their pricing page they put the investment cost in human terms:

-We also like the way Swell Investing allows small investors to invest in individual stocks or foreign stocks instead of the traditional ETFs or Exchange-Trade Funds.
+We also like the way Swell Investing allows small investors to invest in individual stocks or foreign stocks instead of the traditional Exchange-Trade Funds (ETFs.)